Flutterwave/Python-v2/README.md

 # Usage
-This is the documentation for all of the components of rave_python
+This sections contains documentation for all components of the rave_python library.

 ## ```rave.Card```
-This is used to facilitate card transactions.
+This class is used to facilitate card transactions.

 **Functions included:**